10 Crucial Inventory Management KPIs You Should Be Tracking

 Top Inventory Management KPIs

 Key performance indicators (KPIs) can help you improve production and purchasing processes by translating operational performance into financial reporting across your entire inventory management operation.
-There are several metrics to consider when it comes to measuring the success of your inventory management efforts.
+By selecting the right inventory management KPIs, you can gain actionable insights into improving your inventory systems and streamlining operations.

 1. Average Days Sales of Inventory